Sadiya-025/FMML-Capstone-Project/README.md

 Welcome to the repository for my FMML (Foundations of Modern Machine Learning) Capstone Project.
 This project tackles **semantic segmentation** using deep learning techniques on the **Indian Driving Dataset (IDD)**.
 The focus is on **pixel-wise classification** of road scenes captured across various Indian cities into 26 level-3 classes, aiding perception systems for autonomous vehicles.

----

 ## 🚗 Problem Statement

 Autonomous driving in India presents unique challenges due to unstructured roads, inconsistent infrastructure, and high visual variability.
-To address this, we perform **semantic segmentation**—a computer vision task that classifies each pixel in an image into predefined categories relevant to road environments (e.g., roads, vehicles, pedestrians).
+To address this, we perform **semantic segmentation** - a computer vision task that classifies each pixel in an image into predefined categories relevant to road environments (e.g., roads, vehicles, pedestrians).

----

 ## 🎯 Objectives

 - Develop a deep learning model to perform semantic segmentation on IDD data.
 - Achieve high accuracy using the **Mean Intersection over Union (mIoU)** metric.
 - Optimize training with best practices such as data augmentation, checkpointing, and validation monitoring.

----

 ## 🧪 Dataset: Indian Driving Dataset (IDD)